0xParcival/Lunku-AI/README.md

    ```

 # Usage
-   In The Discord Server That You Invite the Bot And Start The Chat using this command
+   In The Discord Server That You Invite the Bot And Start using this command in Chat box

 ### Available Commands